Sarah Yocum Rider

 Jeffrey D. Lobach

-Jeff has been very active in the Central Pennsylvania community, serving as a board member, officer, or general counsel to various charitable organizations.
-He was a founding director of York Health FoundationPennsylvania Immigration Resource Center, York VNA Home Care, and The Golden Vision Foundation.
+Jeff has been very active in the Central Pennsylvania community, serving as a board chair, member, officer, or general counsel to various charitable organizations.
+He was a founding director of WellSpan York Health FoundationPennsylvania Immigration Resource Center, York VNA Home Care, and The Golden Vision Foundation.
 While President of the York County Bar Association, Jeff initiated a nationally recognized pro bono immigration project on behalf of a group of about 300 Chinese refugees aboard the freighter Golden Venture which evolved into a four-year court battle before the refugees were paroled by the President.
 The asylum case Jeff successfully litigated for his own client, a Tiananmen Square era pro-democracy activist, was profiled in the national media, including the CBS news magazine “America Tonight” and National Public Radio’s “All Things Considered.”
+Our firm also commemorated the 30th anniversary of the Golden Venture in a three-part video series which you may view below:

 RECOGNITIONS